HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 **How do I select and initiate a notebook?**

-The `launch.sh` script offers a graphical interface to select a notebook.
+The `Linux_launch.sh`, `MacOS_launch.command` or `Windows_launch.bat` (depending on your operative system) scripts offer a graphical interface to select a notebook.
 You can choose from a list of available notebooks.
 The GUI also allows you to specify the input data path and output folder.
 Once selected, the notebook will initiate in a Docker container.

 **Do I need to code to use the notebooks?**